OWASP/www-project-kubernetes-top-ten/2022/en/src/K01-insecure-workload-configurations.md

 Even if you're inside of the network (internal LAN, externally, etc.), an attacker may not have a machine to test for vulnerabilities on the cluster network.
 They could use a Pod that has root permissions to bring down certain packages and scan the environment, like Nmap.

+Below is a Deployment configuration that runs one replicas (Pod) with Root access.
 ```
 apiVersion: apps/v1
 kind: Deployment